 Who sets electricity and gas prices?

-Retailers in NSW set their own retail prices.
+Retailers in NSW set their own retail gas and electricity prices.
 They set prices to cover the costs of providing energy services, which include wholesale costs, the costs of transporting energy through the networks, their retail costs and margin, and any environmental costs.

 In NSW, you can choose the retailer and the electricity and gas plans you sign up to.
 See more information about managing your electricity account.